c2corg/v6_images/README.md

 The original image uploaded by the user is:

+- optionally rotate the image according to the EXIF orientation value
 - uniquely renamed using a timestamp and random number;
 - stored locally in an "incoming" directory;
 - converted to smaller sizes.